 grant programs

-New Bedford Creative facilitates three grant programs to help advance New Bedford as one of the most culturally unique and creative cities in America.
-Funding from 2022 to 2024 is provided by the City of New Bedford’s ARPA/American Rescue Plan Act, supported by federal award number SLFRP1067 awarded to the City of New Bedford by the U.S. Department of the Treasury, with additional support from the City’s Arts, Culture, and Tourism Fund, Barr Foundation, Bristol County Savings Bank, MassDevelopment/TDI, Mass Cultural Council, New Bedford Cultural Council, Schmidt Family Foundation, Schrafft Family Foundation, and SouthCoast Community Foundation.
+New Bedford Creative facilitates multiple grant programs to help advance New Bedford as one of the most culturally unique and creative cities in America.
+These grant programs are funded by the City of New Bedford’s Arts, Culture, and Tourism Fund, with additional support from Barr Foundation, Bristol County Savings Bank, Mass Cultural Council, and the National Endowment for the Arts.

 If you have any questions about these programs, please email Creative Specialist Hendrick Hernandez-Resto at hhernandez@nbedc.org.